aws/aws-fpga/sdk/apps/virtual-ethernet/doc/Virtual_Ethernet_Application_Guide.md

     * This workflow sets up the DPDK testpmd application for port-to-port forwarding through the DPDK ENA PMD, the DPDK SPP PMD and SDE.
 It then runs testpmd in auto-start mode and displays packet statistics every 3 seconds (including PPS).
 To exit testpmd, use `ctrl-c`.

 * **Traffic Generator Instance**
     * The Traffic Generator instance uses pktgen-dpdk to send max PPS towards the Virtual Ethernet instance.
+This example was tested using an `m5.2xlarge` and an `f1.2xlarge`.

 * **Network Interface Setup**
     * This example workflow places the PacketGen traffic on `eth1`, and reserves `eth0` for your SSH sessions and other control plane traffic.